fsavje/quickmatch/cran-comments.md

 ## R CMD check results

-  * No ERRORs.
+  * No ERRORs

   * No WARNINGs.

-  * 1 NOTE:
+  * No NOTEs.

-     > CRAN repository db conflicts: 'Maintainer'

 ## Downstream dependencies

   * There are currently no downstream dependencies for this package.